 Also have a look at Rent My Dress, a website featuring carefully picked dresses and accessories for all occasions.

 Some sites will let you advertise everything from video cameras and chainsaws to bouncy castles and massage tables.
 There is no end to the possibilities when it comes to letting out your property!

 RentNotBuy lets you rent out absolutely anything without paying a penny, and so does Fat Lama.
 According to the founders of Fat Lama, some of their London users are “earning thousands every month” through listing unused household items, ranging from cameras to cars… and everything in between.

 In fact, as a MoneyMagpie reader, you can get £25 credit for signing up to Fat Lama here.

 Renting not only saves you money, but helps the environment by encouraging people to share and reuse instead of buying new.

 And don’t forget to save…

 Whilst you’re making money renting out your stuff, why not save a bit by renting from other people?

-Particularly popular are baby accessories, so next time you’re babysitting your nephews and nieces, instead of spending a fortune making your home baby-safe, just rent a stair safety gate for £8 a week!
+Particularly popular are baby accessories.
+Next time you’re babysitting, instead of spending a fortune making your home baby-safe, just rent a stair safety gate for £8 a week!

-Here are some examples of what you can rent out and how much they can earn you:
+Here are some examples of what you can rent out and how cheap they can come:

 What you can make from renting